 Having bought for restaurants and a retailer and being someone who attends trade tastings regularly, I have a good feeling for wine mark-ups.
 Naturally, I want to pay as little mark-up as possible.
 This is especially true as I open lots of wine at home.
 Today, for example, there are three open bottles in my fridge.
 There’s the Corsican Clos Alivu 2010 Patrimonio Rosé, the Loire Jean-François Mérieau 2007 Malbec Cent Visages and the red Burgundy Hudelot-Noellat 2010 Chambolle-Musigny.
 Each was opened for a specific meal, and I feel no compunction to finish them.
 I spend so much time around wine (and spent so much time studying wine) that I figure I should drink what I want when I do stop to enjoy a glass.

 I do most of my wine shopping online.
 I receive frequent emails from my favorite wine shops as well as flash sales sites.
-Astor Wines and Vitis are my faves.
-(Disclosure: I work as a freelancer for both of them, but my buying days at Astor began way back as a Master of Wine candidate.)
+Astor Wines is one of my faves.
 When I take the time to pop into a store, I like to browse Appellation Wine & Spirits and Chambers Street Wines.
 I used to buy at auction, and I miss that.
 It’s good fun to score a good deal on a set of mature wines.

 I love buying half bottles, especially since I open so much wine.
 I wish more producers would bottle in 375 ml bottles, but I understand that it’s not very practical for them.
 My per-bottle spend is rarely more than $20, unless I’m buying Burgundy or Champagne.
 Even then, I almost never spend over $40.
 After all, I’m lucky to have many opportunities to drink and share high-end wine when I’m not at home.